Menu

 Neil D'Souza (Krishna) Neil is an actor and writer.
 His acting work includes Out Of Season (Hampstead Theatre), How To Hold Your Breath (Royal Court), Much Ado (Royal Shakespeare Company), The Man Of Mode (National), Austin (ABC), Slow Horses (Apple TV), Diamonds (Netflix), Renegade Nell (Disney), Eastenders (BBC), In The Long Run (Sky), The Goddess and Dear Harry Kane (BBC Radio 4).
 As a writer, his work includes The Goddess (BBC), and three plays for London UK theatres, including Out of Season (2024).
 Neil teaches acting and writing and is a member of the RADA audition panel.

-Jay Emmanuel (Shiva/Amba/Eklavya/Drupada and Dance Captain) Born in India and based in Australia, Jay is an award-winning actor, director, and the founding Artistic Director of Encounter.
+Jay Emmanuel (Shiva/Amba/Eklavya/Drupada) Born in India and based in Australia, Jay is an award-winning actor, director, and the founding Artistic Director of Encounter.
 He has directed innovative works emphasizing authentic storytelling, including Beneath the Music and Children of the Sea (Perth Festival 2021).
 As a performer, he starred in acclaimed productions like Counting and Cracking (Belvoir St./Co-Curious/Adelaide Festival) and Heroes by Radhouane El-Meddeb.
 A 2023 WA Multicultural Arts Award recipient and Churchill Fellow, Jay is celebrated for his global leadership, community engagement, collaboration, and best practices in the arts.

 Miriam Fernandes (Associate Director, Storyteller) Miriam is a Toronto-based artist who has worked as an actor, director and theatre-maker around the world and the Co-Artistic Director of Why Not Theatre, an international company whose work challenges the status quo of what stories are being told and who gets to tell them.
 Co-creator and co-writer of the ancient epic Mahabharata, and a co-writer and performer in What You Won’t Do for Love with Drs.
 David Suzuki and Tara Cullis (Why Not Theatre), her directing credits include The Courage to Right a Woman’s Wrongs (Stratford Festival Meighan Forum), Metamorphoses (CDTPS), Hayavadana (Soulpepper Theatre), Nesen (MiniMidiMaxi Festival, Norway), and The First Time I Saw the Sea (YVA Company, Norway).
 She is currently developing a new adaptation of Ibsen’s Enemy of the People.
 Miriam’s plays have been turned into films, published, and produced across Canada, the UK, Australia and Norway.